Frogs of Borneo

 Stream Toads / Slender Toads

-The genus Ansonia (Stream Toads) currently includes about three dozens of recognised species distributed from Myanmar to Sundaland and the Phillippines, many more are expected to be discovered.
-Species of this genus have relatively long and slender appendages and slender bodies.
-These toads are small to medium in size.
-Most species have a brownish coloration and dry, keratinized, warty skin, sometimes with small spines on warts.
-They lack a distinct parotoid gland.
+The genus Ansonia (stream toads) currently includes roughly three dozen recognized species distributed from Myanmar to Sundaland and the Philippines, and many more are likely to be discovered.
+Species of this genus have relatively long, slender limbs and narrow bodies.
+They are small to medium-sized toads, typically brownish in coloration, with dry, keratinized, warty skin that may bear small spines.
+Unlike many other bufonids, they lack distinct parotoid glands.